 Do this on a separate machine, not the SBC itself

-3. Download the image for your SBC.
-The list of available dat files is here.
+1. Download the image for your SBC and extract it.
+If the direct download desn't work then there are some Magnet links and you can use a bittorrent client to obtain them.
+You can use the unxz command to extract the image file.
 If your SBC is not supported then you may still be able to install Freedombone if it can run Armbian.
 Details of installing on Armbian can be found here.

 Before and after attaching the microSD drive

 4. Now copy the extracted image to the microSD drive.
 This may take quite a while

 If you're using one of the SATA images then copy the image both to microSD and to the SATA drive

 5. You may want to make sure that you use the whole of the available space on the microSD drive, using a tool such as gparted to resize the partition

 6. Remove the microSD drive and plug it into the SBC which will be your server